AlphaGamingfc/Fivem-Updates/README.md

 ### Bug / Feature Request

-If you find a bug, kindly open an issue [here](https://github.com/MrAdapt/Fivem-Updates/issues/new) .
+- If you find a bug, kindly open an issue [here](https://github.com/MrAdapt/Fivem-Updates/issues/new) .
-Please use the correct format when reportinbg bugs.
+- Please use the correct format when reporting bugs.

 ## To-do
 - Improve the stability and optimization of the server